angrymouse/hns-bridge-guide/hns-bridge.md

 ```

-Don't forget to remove // with liknes after it - that's comments, if you don't remove it then config will be invalid and bridge won't work!
+Don't forget to remove // with lines after it - that's comments, if you don't remove it then config will be invalid and bridge won't work!

 ## Opening ports